syncfusion-content/angular-docs/angular/Grid/Stackedheader.md

 ---
 layout: post
-title: Stacked Headers with Grid widget for Syncfusion Essential Angular-2
+title: Stacked Headers in Angular Grid Control | Syncfusion
-description: How to stack column Header and customize it
+description: Learn here about staked header in Syncfusion Essential Angular Grid Control, its elements, and more.
 platform: Angular
 control: Grid
 documentation: ug
 api: /api/angular/ejgrid
 ---
-# Stacked Headers
+# Stacked Headers in Essential Angular Grid

 The stacked headers helps you to group the logical columns in grid.
 It can be shown by setting [`showStackedHeader`](https://help.syncfusion.com/api/angular/ejgrid#members:showstackedheader "showStackedHeader") as `true` and by defining [`stackedHeaderRows`](https://help.syncfusion.com/api/angular/ejgrid#members:stackedheaderrows "stackedHeaderRows").